box/developer.box.com/guides/tooling/cli/quick-start/build-commands-help.md

 <!--alex ignore executing-->

-Every command begins with `box`.
+Every CLI command begins with `box`.
 Add the option `--help` to any command for help building it.
 For example, executing `box --help` will bring you to a list of all possible object commands.
-Options are discussed more in step 4.
+Options are discussed more in [step 4][four].

 <ImageFrame center>